Peguyangan Waterfall is one of the most popular locations on Nusa Penida Island and home to the Instafamous Blue Stairs.

-I have put together this complete guide of Peguyangan Waterfall including how to get there and what to expect!
+I have put together this complete guide including how to get there, how much it costs, and what to expect when you arrive.

-Peguyangan Waterfall sits at the base of towering cliffs along the southwest coastline in Nusa Penida.
+Peguyangan Waterfall lies at the base of towering cliffs along the southwest coastline on Nusa Penida Island.

 NUSA PENIDA TOUR